brxken128/dexios-book/src/technical-details/Keys.md

 ## Obtaining the Key

-All keys are wrapped in a `Secret<>`.
+All keys are wrapped in `Protected<>`.
 This ensures that data does not leak, is not copied and is zeroed on drop.
 It only stays in memory for as long as it needs to.

 The key is checked, once, to ensure that it is not empty.